openMSX Setup Guide

 6.1 OpenGL

 Getting OpenGL running hardware accelerated used to be a little cumbersome in some situations.
-However, nowadays there is a big chance that your system already has hardware accelerated OpenGL supported in the default installation of your Xorg or Windows environment.
-Just make sure you install the development header files for the OpenGL library if you want to compile openMSX with support for it.
+However, nowadays there is a big chance that your system already has hardware accelerated OpenGL supported in the default installation of your Xorg/Wayland or Windows environment.

 You can verify hardware acceleration on your Linux system by typing glxinfo on the command line.
 If you have everything working, this command should output a line like this: direct rendering: Yes.